simon387/notes/java/liferay.md

 Using Liferay Ide (eclipse one)
 And its committed w/o SDK structure

-1. check it out from version control
+~~1. check it out from version control~~

-2. download or get in some way the right SDK
+~~2. download or get in some way the right SDK~~

-3. set the SDK in Liferay IDE
+~~3. set the SDK in Liferay IDE~~

-4. copy the theme or hook or portlet or etc.. you need to edit inside the right folder of the SDK (by hand)
+~~4. copy the theme or hook or portlet or etc.. you need to edit inside the right folder of the SDK (by hand)~~

-5. in Liferay IDE right click on projects area and chose Import -> Liferay Project from Plugin SDK
+~~5. in Liferay IDE right click on projects area and chose Import -> Liferay Project from Plugin SDK~~

-6. follow the wizard, and then you should see new project(s) in workspace
+~~6. follow the wizard, and then you should see new project(s) in workspace~~

-7. They should be working and you can build them with Ant or Maven or Gradle or...
+~~7.
+They should be working and you can build them with Ant or Maven or Gradle or...~~

+just do in this way:

+1. download or get in some way the right SDK
+2. set the SDK in Liferay IDE
+3. single checkout the plugin (theme, hook, portlet, whatever) inside the right SDK's directory

-Thank you me later!
+Thank me later!

 ---